mugarate12/basic-node-ts-config/README.md

 # Basic Configuration to Nodejs With Express and Typescript

-this module serving a basic structure and configuration of nodejs API with express and typescrit
+this module serving a basic structure and configuration of nodejs API with express and typescript

 ## Usage